 One of the most common types of speech disorders, the National Institute on Deafness and Other Communication Disorders estimates that approximately 3 million Americans stutter.

-Stuttering often first becomes obvious when a child is first learning to speak, and roughly 75 percent of children who develop a stutter will outgrow it eventually.
+However, roughly 75 percent of children who develop a stutter will outgrow it eventually.

 2. Cluttering

-Cluttering is a fluency disorder, identified by speech which is rapid or jerky and contains large amounts of interruptions such as “like”, “hmm”, and “um”.
+Someone who experiences cluttering usually has speech which is rapid or jerky and contains large amounts of interruptions such as “like”, “hmm”, and “um”.

 Additionally, it often has exclusion or collapsing of syllables and an abnormal rhythm of speech.